buffy05/WordleBot/README.txt

 Need to do:
+    0. ask prof/ta if steps 5 and 6 count as new contributions
     1. Compile list of previous literature/work/research done on optimal wordle-solving algorithms
     2. Obtain list of five-letter words (doesn't have to be exact to word bank that NYT uses, but should be close)
     3. Make wordle playing interface using python (not ai itself, but will simulate the game)